 After LBCC receives the FAFSA data electronically from the Central Processor, our financial aid staff will begin determining your eligibility for aid.
+See LBCC's Financial Aid Process at www.linnbenton.edu/go/financial aid.
 They may ask you for additional information such as proof of independence, tax forms or information regarding aid received at other institutions.
-This review process takes two to six weeks.
-You will be notified by mail concerning your eligibility.
-Allow 8 to 10 weeks for the entire process from application to award.
+You will be notified by email concerning your eligibility.
+Allow 10 to 12 weeks for the entire process from application to award.